 It’s true – our brains were built for visual information.
 In fact, humans recall information 55% more efficiently when it’s paired with a graphic.
 This means that, as marketers, we have the responsibility of creating graphics that drives engagements and brings brand awareness.

-Here’s a quick guide to better understand the different types of social media graphics that can have a powerful impact on your brand and skyrocket membership engagements in your organization.
+Here’s a quick guide to better understand the different types of social media graphics that can have a powerful impact on your brand and skyrocket online engagements in your business.

 If you’re in marketing, you’re aware of the high social media engagements that GIFs produce.
 There are limitless creative avenues you can go down with them - they have a wide variety of uses.
 Here’s a list of possible GIF concepts that your brand name could benefit from: